 The NHS and care workers who have died during the coronavirus pandemic

-More than 120 frontline NHS and care workers are confirmed to have died during the coronavirus pandemic.
+More than 130 frontline NHS and care workers have died during the coronavirus pandemic.

 Foreign Secretary Dominic Raab, standing in for Boris Johnson at Prime Minister’s Questions on Wednesday, said 108 NHS and social care workers are known to have died from coronavirus.